cake-build/website/input/docs/writing-builds/tasks/defining-tasks.md

 Description: How to define tasks
 ---

-# Cake script runner
+# Defining tasks in Cake .NET Tool

-To define a task in a script for [Cake .NET Tool], [Cake runner for .NET Framework] or [Cake runner for .NET Core], use the `Task` method:
+To define a task in a script for [Cake .NET Tool] use the `Task` method:

 ```csharp
 Task("A")